tsduck/tsduck/scripts/README.txt

   automatically invoked by build.ps1 to ensure that the project files are always up to date.

-- build-user-guide-pdf.ps1 : This script updates the Microsoft Word document for the TSDuck User's Guide.
-The version, dates, tables of contents and all other fields are updated.
-The PDF file is generated.
-So, when updating the documentation for new features, just add the description of the new features, save and close the Word file and then run this script.

 - get-version-from-sources.ps1 : Extract the TSDuck version number from the source files.